SZU-AFS Antispoofing System for the ASVspoof 5 Challenge

 AI Summary

-This paper introduces SZU-AFS, an anti-spoofing system for the ASVspoof 5 Challenge, focusing on standalone speech deepfake detection.
-The system leverages a four-stage approach: baseline model selection, data augmentation exploration, a co-enhancement strategy using gradient norm aware minimization (GAM), and logit score fusion, achieving a minDCF of 0.115 and an EER of 4.04% on the evaluation set.
+This paper introduces the SZU-AFS anti-spoofing system for the ASVspoof 5 Challenge Track 1, which employs a four-stage approach: baseline model selection, data augmentation (DA) for fine-tuning, gradient norm aware minimization (GAM) for secondary fine-tuning, and score-level fusion.
+The system leverages a Wav2Vec2 feature extractor and an AASIST classifier, enhanced by various DA policies and GAM-based co-enhancement.
+The final fused system achieved a minDCF of 0.115 and an EER of 4.04% on the evaluation set.

 Abstract